Terms and conditions

 7 (c) Test cancellation

-Your instructor cannot be held responsible for any postponement or cancellation of tests by the DVSA.
+Your instructor cannot be held responsible for any postponement or cancellation of tests by the DVLA.
 In that event, the two hour fee for hiring the car for the test is still payable.
 However, he or she will do all that is possible to arrange another test as quickly as possible and to help you to reclaim expenses from the DVSA.

 9. Learner comfort & safety